Trigonal Curve with Trigonal Deformation of Maximal Rank: Review of Toric Geometry of Smooth Toric Surface and Hodge Theory of its ample divisor

 \subsection{IVHS of Ample Sections in Toric Surface}

-We mainly refer to Chapter 6 of \cite{Voisin2003} and \cite{BatyrevCox1994} \begin{theorem}[Demazure Vanishing] For a smooth toric variety $X$, let $\mathcal{L}$ be an ample invertible sheaf.
+We mainly refer to Chapter 6 of \cite{Voisin2003} and \cite{BatyrevCox1994} \begin{theorem}[Demazure-Bott-Steenbrink-Danilov Vanishing] For a complete simplicial toric variety $X$, let $\mathcal{L}$ be an ample invertible sheaf.
 Then, for $p\ge 0$ and $i>0$, we have

-\end{theorem} \begin{proof} See \cite{BatyrevCox1994} \end{proof} In particular, this satisfies the condition in section 6.1.2 of \cite{Voisin2003}. \begin{theorem}[Griffiths 1969] Let $X$ be the same as above and $Y$ be a generic section of $\mathcal{L}$ as above.
+\end{theorem} \begin{proof} See Theorem 7.1 of \cite{BatyrevCox1994} \end{proof} In particular, this satisfies the condition on p.160 in section 6.1.2 of \cite{Voisin2003}.
+Notice that $X$ doesn't need to be smooth. \begin{theorem}[Griffiths 1969] Let $X$ be a complete simplicial toric variety of dimension $n$ and $Y$ be a generic smooth section of $\mathcal{L}$ as above.
 Denote $U=X\backslash Y$.
 For every integer $p$ between $1$ and $n$, the image of the natural map